GrantCanty/fed_learning_tp2/readme.md

 Loss distributed ≈ 1.43

 ### Results Summary
-During Alpha 0.1, we see a large difference between the accuracy fit (accuracy on training data) and the accuracy evaluation (accuracy on test data).
-We can also see something similar for the loss values, where loss fit (weighted avg of loss on training data) is much lower than the distributed loss (aggregated loss across clients).
-I believe this is due to the non-IID nature of this data.
-It's very easy for the clients to overfit on their training data, leading to bad results on unseen data.
-Their training data is oversimplified and is lacking the complexity that leads to good generalization.
-The learning curves on aggregations are bumpy as well, which hints that the learning is unstable, likely due to overfitting.
+During Alpha 0.1 for Scaffold, we get a pretty similar pattern as before.
+We have a large difference between the accuracy fit (accuracy on training data) and the accuracy evaluation (accuracy on test data).
+We see similar results for the loss values as well, with loss fit (weighted avg of loss on training data) being much lower than the distributed loss (aggregated loss across clients).
+This was unexpected to me as I thought that scaffold would provide better generatlization than Fed Avg or Fed Prox, but the data might just not be heterogeneous enough for it to work well.

-During Alpa 1, there is still a descrepency between accuracy evaluation and accuracy fit, but it is pretty small.
-Something similar is happening with loss as well, where loss fit ends slightly lower than loss distributed.
-With higher data heterogeneity, the clients are able to generalize better than before and we even see a higher accuracy evaluation when compared to Alpha 0.1.
-It looks like the learning is much less prone to overfitting, and the learning curves on aggregated data are much less bumpy, which is a good sign that the learning is stablizing between clients.
+During Alpa 1, we see pretty similar results between our accuracy and loss measure, but the difference is larger than it was with Fed Prox.

-During Alpha 10, we see essentially the same results for accuracy and loss.
-This makes sense as an alpha of 10 is large and ensures high data heterogenity acros all clients.
-If all clients are receiving similar training datasets, aggregating clients should lead to similar results, which is ultimately what we are seeing.
-Lastly, we see a higher accuracy evaluation on Alpha 10 than any other Alpha value.
-The learning curves on aggregated data is very smooth as well, which tells us that the learning is very stable between each client and we aren't seeing overfitting on each client.
+During Alpha 10, we see very similar results for accuracy and loss.
+Like in Fed Avg, I believe the similarities in loss and accuracy are due to the data being highly heterogenous and less likely due to the strategy that we're using.